color-js/color.js/docs/the-color-object.md

 color;
 ```

-Often, we want to keep our color intact, but also convert it to another color space.
+Often, we want to keep our color intact,
+but also convert it to another color space,
+creating a new Color object.
 This is exactly what `color.to()` is for:

 ```js